22 dead, many missing after 17 inches of rain in Tennessee | Science-Environment

 "Wayne's just one of those guys, he just does everything for everybody, if there's a job to do," said his friend Michael Pate, who met Spears at the ranch 15 years ago.

-At the Cash Saver grocery in in Waverly, employees stood on desks, registers and a flower rack as the waters from the creek that's usually 400 feet (120 meters) from the store rushed in after devastating the low income housing next door.
-At one point, they tried to break through the celling into the attic and couldn't, store co-owner David Hensley said.
+At the Cash Saver grocery in Waverly, employees stood on desks, registers and a flower rack as the waters from the creek that's usually 400 feet (120 meters) from the store rushed in after devastating the low-income housing next door.
+At one point, they tried to break through the ceiling into the attic and couldn't, store co-owner David Hensley said.

 At the beginning of a news conference on Tropical Storm Henri's impact on New England, President Joe Biden offered condolences to the people of Tennessee and directed federal disaster officials to talk with the governor and offer assistance.